Thai peanut sauce

 I’ve just begun to explore Thai cuisine and have discovered that I’m in love with peanut sauce.
-So far, I’ve enjoyed this sweet and savory sauce on rice noodles and spring rolls, and have even made it at home using thin spaghetti topped with scallions and sesame seeds.
-I never thought of using the sauce as a dip until recently.
-So far, I’ve enjoyed it with sliced cucumbers, roasted sweet potato, and baked chicken wings, and most recently, I dipped sliced apples in the sauce while watching a movie.
-I finished the entire bowl before I got halfway through the film. 😦
+So far, I’ve enjoyed this sweet and savory sauce on rice noodles and spring rolls, and if I ran out of rice noodles, I’d just substitute thin spaghetti topped with scallions and sesame seeds.
+Love it with chicken satay, of course, which is basically grilled chicken breast.
+Most recently, I dipped sliced apples in the sauce while watching a movie.
+I finished the entire bowl before I got halfway through the film.

 INGREDIENTS